Baseball, Basketball, Boxing, Football - American, Gymnastics, Physical Education, Soccer, Sports Parenting, Tennis, Volleyball

 Back to our kids, who are majors, how can we get the information without torturing them?
 There is homework to do here, standing in their shoes and experiencing how it feels to be attacked with questions.
 If we can understand the other side's perspective, we have half of the match already won.

 Finally, our kid is the best performer of his passion, and second, discovering it is his own business.
 We can find parents in their thirties or forties who don't know what to do with their lives but are sure what their kid has to do.
 I have a personal story to share about this.
-Sebastian, my younger son, finished high school; as parents, we do not doubt: after high school comes college.
-Sebastian started in business administration due to a vocational test.
+Sebastian, my younger son, finished high school; as parents, we do not doubt that after high school comes college.
+Sebastian started in business administration after taking a vocational test.
 Unfortunately, he failed 80% of the exams at the end of the first semester.
 It was an excellent argument to ask for a refund.
 After a conversation, I suggested graphic design because Sebastian has artistic skills, and he started when he discovered the guitar.
 Something weird happened; with no guitar lessons and no instructions, his skills were improving, and after a year in his new career, he quit college again.
-My spouse is a lawyer; her brothers are lawyers; her father is a lawyer and her grandparent.
+My spouse is a lawyer; her brothers are lawyers; her father is a lawyer, and her grandparents.
 You can imagine we had a tough time while Sebastian was polishing his guitar skills.

 I lost authority and had to rely on a professional.
 We went to a prestigious psychologist for a qualified opinion, and he said two things.
 The first was, 'Give him time; he will find the way.'
 I was in line with that view and happy to get an endorsement.
 'Don't push him with the music,' was the second.
 That one was right to my heart because unconsciously, I was doing it by asking him what he was listening to or about the new lick he was rehearsing.
 After one year, he found his career: music production for movies, and he succeeded in making a long story short.